GavinF09/RenderCV-Split-YAML/README.md

 (Footnote: For this reason, the python script used to combine all the files does not use PyYAML, as it does not preserve the order and dumps the YAML file in alphabatical order)

+Other things to note when editing:
+- You can format most fields with markdown syntax
+- If you are using potentially special characters (e.g links in markdown), add single quotes to tell YAML it is a string

 ### 3. Rendering the Resume

 Simply run `render.bat` and check if there are any errors.
 This script runs two commands: `combine_yaml.py` to combine the seperate YAML files into one, and the command for RenderCV to generate the resume.